doffn/Dexscreen-scraper/README.md

     * Parses the response data and formats it into a markdown string containing details like token name, price, market cap, etc.  🪄 ✨
     * Returns the formatted markdown string containing token information.

-# **Additional Notes**

-* Temporary cookies are used during execution to avoid storing them directly in the script.

 ## Credits 🙌